About Alexander Lumber

-There are currently a total of 20 retail yards under the Alexander Lumber umbrella, 17 in Illinois and three in Wisconsin.
-In addition, the company operates truss plants in Cortland and LeRoy, Ill., a Decatur, Ill., countertop facility, and a showroom/sales office in Twin Lakes, Wis.
+There are currently a total of 18 retail yards under the Alexander Lumber umbrella, 15 in Illinois, 2 in Wisconsin and one in Iowa.
+In addition, the company operates truss plants in Cortland and LeRoy, Ill., and a showroom/sales office in Twin Lakes, Wis.

 Whether you are a commercial contractor or builder, an architect or a designer, or a homeowner looking for ideas, we hope you pay a visit to our “neighborhood.”
 We welcome the opportunity to show you around, and we promise to treat you as a member of our family, right from the beginning.

 “Thank You and your team for your patience, service, product and dedication to our project.” – Chip Bulson // Owner, Golf Rose Properties

 “Mark Tyson Construction was working on a remodel for a customer.
 The customer was specifically looking for RTA brand cabinets.
 We were not able to get that brand of cabinets, but we were able to get Schrock Trademark cabinets.
 I was able to put together a quote for the customer that matched the same specifications that they were looking for in the RTA cabinets.
 Between the contractor, the customer & I, we were able to come up with a design that matched what they were looking for and in the price range they desired. – Heather Thomas // Manager, Rushville Location